lVlyke/rpi-cam-harmonize-server/README.md

 ./install.sh
 ```

-This may take a while dependning on your hardware.
+This may take a while depending on your hardware.

 ## Configuration